alexander-moore/alexander-moore.github.io/README.md

 ## About Me

-I love machine learning: and particularly unsupervised or self-supervised learning.
+I love machine learning: particularly unsupervised or self-supervised learning.
 Currently a graduate research assistant at Worcester Polytechnic Institute advised by Dr. Randy Paffenroth.

 As part of my Master's degree, I performed year-long independent research on inducing cycles for GANs, which borrowed from [CycleGAN](https://junyanz.github.io/CycleGAN/) to demonstrate that all image synthesis models may be expressed as cycles between spaces.